Car Survival-Items Needed In Your Vehicle

 Blue Cans

 I love having some Blue Cans filled with water because I can store them up to 145-150 degrees.
-Yes, they will freeze so remove them when you are in a location that freezing can become an issue, you don’t want water all over inside your car.
-The cheapest place to purchase Blue Cans is on the Brownell’s Website
+Yes, they will freeze so remove them when you are in a location where freezing can become an issue, you don’t want water all over inside your car.
+The cheapest place to purchase Blue Cans is on Brownell’s Website.

 The food I store in my car is from Thrive Life, they are pouch size and you can eat the food directly out of the bags.
 You can still buy the pouches, they are called Snackies now.
 Several of them have a really long shelf-life.
 Thrive Live Jodi (Food Storage Made Easy)